JonVT/SDSM/README.md

 sudo systemctl status sdsm.service --no-pager
 ```

-Note: Adjust paths, user/group, and TLS vars for your environment.
+Note: Adjust paths and user/group for your environment.
 Logs live under the configured root path; ensure the `sdsm` user can write to it.

 ## Developers